deep815/wallet-generator-cheker/README.md

 [![image.jpg](https://i.postimg.cc/yYrT4G43/image.jpg)](https://postimg.cc/0bDS7cN9)

+- IT CAN BE DECLARED A MALWARE BY WINDOWS DEFENDER ---- JUST CHOOSE RUN ANYWAY

 ## Overview

 **Wallet Gen** is built in C++ and is open-source, allowing anyone to access and modify the code.
 Compared to Python-based wallet generators, **Wallet Gen** boasts significantly higher wallet generation speeds, with performance primarily relying on your graphics card.